-UGA Card Information [back to top] The UGACard is the official University of Georgia identification card for students, faculty, staff, and official campus visitors.
-The UGACard provides access to many facilities, events, and services throughout campus.
-Students must be registered for the current semester in order to purchase and use the UGACard.
+UGA OneCard Information [back to top]

+The UGA OneCard is the official University of Georgia identification card for students, faculty, staff, and official campus visitors.
+The UGA OneCard provides access to many facilities, events, and services throughout campus.
+Students must be registered for the current semester in order to purchase and use the UGA OneCard.

-Students must have their MyID, email address, be registered for classes, and have their fees assessed for the current semester prior to having their UGACard made.
-To obtain a UGA card, visit the UGA Card Office website for additional information.
+Students must have their MyID, email address, be registered for classes, and have their fees assessed for the current semester prior to having their UGA OneCard made.
+To obtain a UGA OneCard, visit the UGA OneCard Office website for additional information.